Jhamm1/Jhamm1/README.md

 🚀 Some of my main projects:

-- 🔭 I’m currently working on a business idea (MVP project) in React (for the FE), NodeJS (for the severless BE) and MongoDB deployed in DigitalOcean
+- 🔭 I’m currently working on a business idea (building an MVP) in React (for the FE), NodeJS (for the severless BE) and MongoDB deployed in DigitalOcean

 - 📫 How to reach me **julianhamm1@gmail.com**